Berwick Street, and the rivals in love – Jessie Matthews and Evelyn Laye

 evelyn-laye-august-1932

-On the 2nd June 1930 the decree nisi granted, in absence to Jessie Matthews against Henry Lytton, was made absolute.
-Five weeks later in the Royal Courts of Justice in the Strand, Evelyn Laye’s divorce petition came before Sir Maurice Hill -- a judge who was close to retirement but particularly averse, in almost a prehistoric fashion, to divorce.
+On the 2nd June 1930 Jessie Matthews and Lytton were divorced.
+Five weeks later in the Royal Courts of Justice on the Strand, Evelyn Laye’s divorce petition came before Sir Maurice Hill – a judge who was close to retirement but particularly averse, in almost a prehistoric fashion, to divorce.

-Evelyn Laye wasn’t present as she was filming One Heavenly Night in Hollywood, however, and against all advice, Jessie Matthews decided to attend.
-She realised her mistake when her letters to Sonnie were read out in open court:
+Evelyn Laye wasn’t in court as she was filming One Heavenly Night in Hollywood.
+Against all advice, however, Jessie Matthews did attend.
+She soon realised her mistake when her letters to Sonnie were read out in open court:

 Evelyn Laye in One Heavenly Night 1930